Abel Gabuza

-Abel Gabuza (23 March 1955 – 17 January 2021) was a South African prelate of the Catholic Church who was Archbishop Coadjutor of the Archdiocese of Durban from 9 December 2018 and until his death in 2021.
+Abel Gabuza (23 March 1955 – 17 January 2021) was a South African Catholic prelate who served as Coadjutor Archbishop of Durban from 9 December 2018 and until his death in 2021.
 He was Bishop of Kimberley from 2010 to 2018.

 Early life and career

 Gabuza was born on 23 March 1955 in Alexandra, South Africa.
 He was one of six children.
 His father died when he was young and his mother sent him to boarding school to provide a safer environment than the local schools.
 He studied at St. Paul Minor Seminary and St. Peter Major Seminary, both in Hammanskraal, interrupting his studies after the first year to spend a year as a factory worker, and then at the National Major Seminary of St. John Vianney.
 He was ordained a priest of the Archdiocese of Pretoria on 15 December 1984.

 Gabuza worked in parish ministries from 1985 to 1987.
 He spent the 1987–1988 academic year earning a master's degree in theology at the Jesuit School of Theology in Berkeley, California.
 He returned to teach at the St. Paul Preparatory Seminary in Hammanskraal, serving as Rector of that seminary from 1991 to 1994.
 He took up parish ministry again in 1995.
 In 1999 he became Vicar General of the Archdiocese of Pretoria, and in 2009 its Apostolic Administrator.